Pascal Gregor

-Pascal Wiberg Gregor (/da/; born 18 February 1994) is a Danish professional footballer who plays for Allsvenskan club Halmstads BK as a centre-back.
+Pascal Wiberg Gregor (/da/; born 18 February 1994) is a Danish professional footballer who plays as a centre-back for Allsvenskan club Halmstads BK.

 Career

 Nordsjælland

 A centre-back, Gregor joined the FC Nordsjælland academy in 2011 from Vanløse IF.
 In 2013, he captained their under-19 side, winning gold in the under-19 league.
 Gregor was also announced as Talent of the Year in FC Nordsjælland in 2013.
 The same year, he was promoted to the first-team in order to replace Jores Okore who had signed with Aston Villa.
 In December 2013, his good performances were rewarded with a four-year contract extension.

 Upon his contract expiring, Gregor refused to sign a contract extension, making him a free agent in January 2018.

 Helsingør

 On 4 January 2018, Gregor signed a two-year contract with FC Helsingør.
 He made his debut for the club on 11 February as a starter in a 6–1 away loss to OB.
 Gregor made 45 total appearances for Helsingør in which he scored four goals.